lemurodigital/lemuro.digital/index.md

 layout: home
 ---
 ![](/assets/feature.png){:width="50%"}
-scott is a law student interested in open source, art history, crypto, language, data hoarding, philosophy, DeFi, & the future.
+**do you consider yourself "cyberpunk"? if so, please email [scott@lemuro.digital](mailto:scott@lemuro.digital) and tell me what that means to you.** scott is a law student interested in open source, art history, crypto, language, data hoarding, philosophy, DeFi, & the future.
 - [twitter](https://twitter.com/lemurodigital)
 - [blog (medium)](https://blog.lemuro.digital)
 - [telegram](https://t.me/lemurodigital)